DES-Lab/AALpy/docs/README.md

 Automatons can be [loaded, saved or visualized](https://github.com/emuskardin/AALpy/wiki/Loading,Saving,-Syntax-and-Visualization-of-Automata) or [randomly generated](https://github.com/emuskardin/AALpy/wiki/Generation-of-Random-Automata).

 An example demonstrating step-by-step instructions for learning regular expressions can be found at [How to learn Regex with AALpy](https://github.com/emuskardin/AALpy/wiki/SUL-Interface%2C-or-How-to-Learn-Your-Systems/_edit#example---regexsul).

-If you would like to learn Bluetooth or some other IoT protocol like MQTT, this is [one way you can do it with AALpy](https://github.com/emuskardin/AALpy/wiki/SUL-Interface,-or-How-to-Learn-Your-Systems#example---mqtt).
+Examples demonstrating how to learn Bluetooth or other IoT protocols like MQTT can be found at [How to learn MQTT with AALpy](https://github.com/emuskardin/AALpy/wiki/SUL-Interface,-or-How-to-Learn-Your-Systems#example---mqtt).